 We also mean that you need to publish something that brings something new to the table, and not just repeat the same stuff that’s already in bulk on the internet.
 It can be a new strategy, a better list of resources, better UX and UI, case studies, or streamlined step-by-step guides.
 Include links and a call to action when writing a content or post to increase the likelihood that readers will interact with it.

 12. Write valuable content

 Crafting out unique content is a great start point.
 But, it’s not enough.
 As a huge number of blog posts are publishes every single day, you need something to stand out and get noticed.
-To make your content valuable, you can add images and screenshots of steps and also add high-quality backlinks.
+To make your content valuable, you can add images and screenshots of steps.
 They will make it easy for people to put your content into practice.
 Update your content regularly even after publishing and add new strategies and tips.

 13. Find and fill in missing meta descriptions

 We discussed about including meta descriptions earlier.
 Specifically, we saw that your descriptions should highlight the essence of your page and it should include your primary keyword.
 However, if you are stressed about writing an amazing description, know that just having a meta description will be enough.

 Pages with a meta description receive 6% more clicks than those with a missing meta description.
 Thus, conduct an on-page SEO audit to find out pages that don’t have a meta description and add them.

 14. Find and fix duplicate and truncated title tags

 We already know that title tags are an important part of on-page SEO.
 While you craft out the perfect title tags for your new pages and blogs, don’t forget the old ones that are already there on your website pages.
 If you have duplicate title tags, they’ll not show up in search results.